 When looking for outsourced Network Operations Center (NOC) support, the question of a shared versus dedicated service model often arises.
 Typically, a company looking to outsource their NOC operations wants to determine whether the support engineers are dedicated to the company or shared across multiple clients.

 Often, deciding between a shared or dedicated support model is a matter of understanding exactly how much work the NOC needs to do.
-Sometimes the optimal model is more or less apparent from analyzing important metrics.
-Other times, a number of other factors need to be considered as well, such as company security requirements (security checks and clearances), knowledge of client-specific applications, and complex workflow capability, to name a few.
+Sometimes the optimal model is more or less apparent when analyzing important metrics.
+Other times, several other factors need to be considered as well, such as company security requirements (security checks and clearances), knowledge of client-specific applications, and complex workflow capability, to name a few.

-In some situations, custom or ad-hoc support may be needed from the NOC team, which could strongly tip the scale in favor of the far more customizable dedicated model.
+In some situations, the NOC team may need custom or ad-hoc support, which could strongly tip the scale in favor of the far more customizable dedicated model.
 Custom services might include provisioning of new services, verifying backup processes, and providing server patching support, among many others.

-Here, we clearly define what “shared” and “dedicated” support means in this context and identify 10 of the key differences between shared and dedicated NOC support to help you find the model that’s optimal for your organization.
+Here, we clearly define what “shared” and “dedicated” support mean in this context and identify 10 key differences between shared and dedicated NOC support to help you find the optimal model for your organization.

 Read on for a summary of the significant points to consider when deciding between shared or dedicated NOC support.